 CBE | RIBA | FRIAS | AADip | RA | D. University of Middlesex | Hon.
 Fellow Queen Mary University London

-Piers established CZWG with his founding partners in 1975 and is widely recognised as an acclaimed postmodern architect and writer and leader in the profession.
+Piers co-founded CZWG in 1975 with Nick Campbell, Rex Wilkinson and Roger Zogolovich.
+He is widely recognised as an acclaimed postmodern architect and writer and leader in the profession.

-Piers’ principal buildings include China Wharf and The Circle in Bermondsey, the CDT Building at Bryanston School and Janet Street-Porter House in Clerkenwell (four of the six CZWG buildings given listed heritage status in 2018).
+Piers’ principal buildings include Islington Square, the Canada Water Library, Maggie's Centre in Nottingham and four CZWG buildings given listed heritage status in 2018: China Wharf and The Circle in Bermondsey, the CDT Building at Bryanston School and Janet Street-Porter House in Clerkenwell.

 He has led the design of many of our buildings over the years and also exhibitions about Lutyens, Soane, Gilbert and National Art Fund.